osano/cookieconsent/README.md

 ##Getting started

-The easiest way to get up and running is to use our [configurator](http://silktide.com/tools/cookieconsent).
+The easiest way to get up and running is to use our [configurator](http://silktide.com/tools/cookieconsent) (coming soon).
 This will guide you through customising the plugin.

 For more advanced configuration, keep reading.